History of the Staten Island Railway: Ferry expansion: 1860–1873

-The SIRR and its ferry line were making a modest profit until the boiler of the ferry "Westfield" exploded at Whitehall Street Terminal on July 30, 1871, killing 85 and injuring hundreds.
-As president of the railway, Jacob Vanderbilt was arrested but was not charged.
+On July 30, 1871, the boiler of the ferry "Westfield" exploded at Whitehall Street Terminal, killing 85 and injuring hundreds.
 As a result of the disaster, on March 28, 1872, the railroad and the ferry went into receivership.
 On September 17, 1872, the property of the company was sold to George Law in foreclosure, with the exception of the ferry "Westfield", which was purchased by Horace Theall.
 Some time after, Law and Theall sold the SIRR and ferry to the Staten Island Railway Company (SIRW).
-Law had threatened to form a company of his own if the stockholders did not come to his terms promptly, but a deal was reached.
-The charter for the SIRW was created on March 20, 1873, and on April 1, 1873, Law transferred the SIRR's property to the SIRW for $480,000.
-The ferry operation was transferred to the newly formed Staten Island Railway Ferry Company.
-The ferry and rail services were split into separate rail companies to prevent problems with one from leading to the demise of the other, while ensuring that connecting service could still be provided for passengers.
+The charter for the SIRW was created on March 20, 1873.
+The ferry and rail services were split into separate companies to prevent problems with one from leading to the demise of the other, while ensuring that connecting service could still be provided for passengers.

-During the American Civil War, a boat connected with the SIRW, the "Southfield", was sold to the government and converted into a gunboat; it was destroyed during an attack on Mississippi.
-In 1876, competition to the SIRW's ferry system emerged: Commodore Garner obtained possession of a ferry and ran the "D. R. Martin" on the East Shore.
-However, this ferry service was suddenly ended when Garner died.
-His boats were purchased by John Starin, who paid $5,000 for each of them, and obtained a franchise.
-He operated it until it was taken over by the Staten Island Rapid Transit Railroad Company (SIRTR) on August 1, 1884.